antlassagne/rapilunii/README.md

 - A controler running on the pi
 - 3 services running on an external, more powerful, machine
-  - Whisper to transcribe the voice input,
+  - Whisper to transcribe the voice input (port 9876),
-  - Ollama to generate a story from the transcription,
+  - Ollama to generate a story from the transcription (port 11434),
-  - AllTalk to generate an voice back.
+  - AllTalk to generate an voice back (port 7851).

 ## Installation